 - A full team consists of ten (10) fielders and an unlimited number of batters.

 - A minimum team consists of six (6) players, of which one (1) must be female.
 A seven (7) or eight (8) player team must have at least one (1) female player.
 A team of nine (9) or ten (10) players must field at least two (2) female players.
-A female may be substituted with a thirteen (13) year old male.

 - Each team must furnish their own pitcher and catcher with eight (8) players.
 With six (6) or seven (7) players a substitute catcher from the other team is allowed specifically for calling balls and strikes and returning the ball to the pitcher.

 - Once a player plays on a team he/she is limited to playing exclusively for that team with one exception.
 After playing for any team a player may move from one team to another team once, but only before the sixth game of the season.
 Once a player has moved to a different team he/she must remain on the new team for the duration of the season and playoffs.
 At no time may a player switch teams after the sixth game of the season.